awentland90/TwitterTools/README.md

 ### User Readability Stats

 * Python based script that relies on the TwitterSearch and textstat libraries to download, parse, and conduct a battery of readability statistics for a specified users most recent tweets.
-The script can also count and plot the top n most common words a user tweets with optional filtering to ignore the top 100 most common English words and tweets with certain characters.
+The script can also count and plot the top n most common words a user tweets with optional filtering to ignore the most common English stop words along with tweets with non standard characters.

 *Usage*